nconklindev/birt-docs/docs/birt-studio/06-best-practices.md

 ---
 title: Best Practices
 description: "A list of best practices that have been developed by report SMEs within Support and will help when building custom reports."
-sidebar_position: 99 # Use 99 so that the folder hierarchy takes precedence

 ---

 # Best Practices